Part III - Chapter 19: Audit Requirements

-Awards are subject to conditions of fiscal, program, and general administration to which the recipient expressly agrees.
+Awards are subject to conditions of fiscal, program, and general administration to which the recipient expressly agrees in accepting the award.
 Accordingly, the audit objective is to review the recipient's administration of funds and required non-Federal contributions for the purpose of determining whether the recipient has:

 - Established an accounting system integrated with adequate internal fiscal and management controls to provide full accountability for revenues, expenditures, assets, and liabilities.
 This system should provide reasonable assurance that the organization is managing Federal financial assistance programs in compliance with applicable laws and regulations.

 - Prepared financial statements which are presented fairly, in accordance with generally accepted accounting principles.

 - Submitted financial reports (which may include Financial Status Reports, Cash Reports, and Claims for Advances and Reimbursements), which contain accurate and reliable financial data, and are presented in accordance with the terms of applicable agreements.